hopdebee/bandcamp-player-evo/README.md

 ![](bandcamp-player-evo_demo.gif)

-usage
+Usage
 =====

 ``bandcamp-player-evo ["genre"] ["sub genre"]``

 Genres can be found on the bandcamp homepage.
-Slashes and &'s in the genre name should be replaced by dashes (hip-hop/rap becomes hip-hop-rap r&b/soul becomes r-b-soul).
+Slashes spaces and &'s in the genre name should be replaced by dashes (hip-hop/rap becomes hip-hop-rap r&b/soul becomes r-b-soul, field recordings becomes field-recordings).
 If a certain genre subgenre combo does not work, bandcamp-fetch gets you a random album from the "all" category.
 You can enter "" as the second argument in order to play from all subgenres of that genre.
 This equates to "all-genre"

 MPV